rjplevin/Classes.jl/README.md

 # And so on, up the type hierarchy
 ```

-The `mutable` keyword after `@class` results in a mutable struct, but this
+Adding the `mutable` keyword after `@class` results in a mutable struct, but this
-feature is not inherited by subclasses; it must be specified at each level.
+feature is not inherited by subclasses; it must be specified (if desired) for each
-There is no special handling of mutability: it is the user's responsibility
+subclass. `Classes.jl` offers no special handling of mutability: it is the user's
-to ensure that combinations of mutable and immutable classes and related
+responsibility to ensure that combinations of mutable and immutable classes and related
 methods make sense.

 ## The @method macro

 A "method" is a function whose first argument must be a type defined by `@class`.
 The `@method` macro uses the shadow abstract type hierarchy to redefine the given
-function so that it applies to the given class and all of its subclasses.
+function so that it applies to the given class as well as its subclasses.

 Subclasses can override a superclass method by redefining the method on the
 more specific class.